 CURATORS E MODERATORS

-Every year internationally renowned curators are invited to design an exclusive program for FUSO.
-Each curator is responsible for one of the screening sessions of the festival, and presents a selection of works chosen according to a proposed theme.
+Each year, FUSO invites internationally renowned curators to develop exclusive programmes for the festival.
+Each curator is responsible for one session, presenting a selection of works guided by a specific theme.

-In addition to the curators, prominent people from the cultural area are also invited to promote a debate around video art and mediate a conversation with the curator before each session, in order to enrich the public’s knowledge.
+In parallel, leading figures from the cultural field are also invited to foster discussions around video art and to moderate conversations with the curators before each session, contributing to a deeper engagement and understanding for the audience.

-The daily interaction of curators and artists during the festival week provides for the meeting and establishment of numerous partnerships, generating a network of connections and collaborations.
+The daily interaction between curators and artists throughout the festival week encourages encounters and the formation of numerous partnerships, generating an active network of connections and collaborations.

 Cristiana Tejo co-run NowHere, an experimental initiative for research and practices in Contemporary Art in Lisbon, and curator of the residency programs at Hangar – Center for Artistic Research.
 She is a researcher at the Institute of Art History at Universidade Nova de Lisboa.
 She co-curated the exhibitions É bonita a festa, pá! at the Bienal de Cerveira (2024) and Flecha – Mercedes Lachmann at the International Museum of Contemporary Sculpture in Santo Tirso (2023).
 She was part of the curatorial team for the Panorama da Arte Brasileira 2022 at the Museum of Modern Art of São Paulo.
 She curated the exhibition João Câmara: Nota Nova – Ecos de 1967 at Galeria Marco Zero in Recife (2022).
 She also curated R-humor – Catarina Simão at Galeria Avenida da Índia (2020) and co-curated La Piedra Pregunta, la Tierra Responde at Casa do Brasil in Madrid.
 Previously, she was the coordinator of public programs (2009-2011) and curator of visual arts (2002-2006) at Fundação Joaquim Nabuco in Recife.
 She served as the Director of the Aloísio Magalhães Museum of Modern Art (2007-2009), Curator of Rumos Artes Visuais at Itaú Cultural (2005-2006), Curator at Torre Malakoff (2003-2006), and Curator of the 46th Pernambuco Visual Arts Salon (2004-2005).
 She also curated the Special Room for Paulo Bruscky at the 10th Havana Biennial.
 She is the author of Paulo Bruscky – Arte em todos os sentidos (2009) and co-organized the Visual Artist’s Guide – Insertion and Internationalization, published by the Brazilian Ministry of Culture in partnership with UNESCO (2018).